The Red 7 Card Counting System

 Basics of the Red 7 System

-Arnold Snyder’s Red 7 count is similar to all other methods for counting cards in blackjack.
-It helps players track the ratio of high to low cards in the deck.
-The principle is quite straightforward – high cards that form the strongest hands in the game offer better odds for the player, which is why a shoe with more high than low cards is considered to be favorable.
-Conversely, if more high cards have already been dealt and the shoe is rich in low ones, the casino has the advantage.
+Arnold Snyder’s Red 7 count is similar to other card-counting methods in blackjack.
+It helps players track the ratio of high to low cards remaining in the shoe.
+The principle is straightforward – high cards create stronger hands and improve the player’s odds, which is why a shoe with more high than low cards is considered favorable.
+Conversely, when most high cards have already been dealt and the shoe is rich in low ones, the casino gains the edge.

-Similarly to all other counting systems, the Red 7 assigns point values to the different cards in the deck.
-Here, low cards are worth +1, high cards are counted as -1, and 8 and 9 are neutral with the value of 0.
-The interesting thing about this system is how it approaches the 7s in the deck – half of them are worth +1 and the other half have a point value of -1, based on their color.
+Like other counting systems, the Red 7 assigns point values to every card in the deck.
+In this system, low cards are worth +1, high cards are counted as -1, and 8s and 9s are neutral with a value of 0.
+What makes the Red 7 unique is its treatment of 7s – half of them are valued at +1 and the other half at -1, depending on their color.

 • 2, 3, 4, 5, 6, Red 7 – +1